St Bonaventure's

-St. Bonaventure's School is a Roman Catholic boys' secondary school located in the Forest Gate area of Newham, London, England.
-Founded in 1875, the school has a long history of providing education to boys in the local community.
+St Bonaventure's is a Roman Catholic boys' secondary school and sixth form in Forest Gate, London, England.
+The school was founded in 1875.

 History

 St Bonaventure's was founded as a private Roman Catholic school in 1855, by members of the Franciscan order based in the Stratford area of London.
 They moved to the St Antony's parish of Forest Gate in 1897, when they needed more space to build a larger school.
-Before the outbreak of the Second World War and for some years thereafter pupils were drawn from a large part of the County of Essex as well as the whole of the County Borough of West Ham Following the Education Act 1978 control of the school was taken over by the newly formed West Ham Education Authority and the school changed its name to West Ham (St Bonaventure's) Grammar School.
+Before the outbreak of the Second World War and for some years thereafter pupils were drawn from a large part of the County of Essex as well as the whole of the County Borough of West Ham.
+Following the Education Act 1978 control of the school was taken over by the newly formed West Ham Education Authority and the school changed its name to West Ham (St Bonaventure's) Grammar School.

-Following the Education Act 1844, the school reverted to full control by the Franciscan Order as a grammar school and soon after that became a comprehensive school with a tripartite nature (on the site there were grammar, secondary modern and technical streams).
+Following the Education Act 1944, the school reverted to full control by the Franciscan Order as a grammar school, and soon after that became a comprehensive school with a tripartite nature (on the site there were grammar, secondary modern and technical streams).
 At this time the title of the school changed to St Bonaventure's.
 The current school jumper reflects this past, as the three stripes of colour were initially used to identify the three types of student in the school.

 School patron

 The school is named for St Bonaventure, a Doctor of the Church.
 Aged 29, he joined the Order of St Francis and promised to lead a life of poverty, chastity and obedience.
-He was made a cardinal by Pope Gregory X in 1973.
-The feast day of the patron is 25 July.
-This day is always cause for celebration in the school and is often used as an opportunity to give thanks to long serving members of staff.
+He was made a cardinal by Pope Gregory X in 1273.

 Grammar school

 It became a state secondary school following the Education Act 1902 in 1904, when schools with a religious nature could gain access to public funding, then in 1918 changed its name to West Ham Grammar School.
 In 1944, it became St Bonaventure's Grammar School again.
-The school has a strong relationship with St Antony's Church, which is adjacent to the site, and whole school masses are held there on a regular basis.
-It is governed by the Diocese of Brentwood and strongly encourages and incorporates liturgical worship in all aspects of school life.
+The school is linked with St Antony's Church, which is next to the site, and school masses are held there on a regular basis.
+It is governed by the Diocese of Brentwood and encourages and incorporates liturgical worship in all aspects of school life.